Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 In general, large language models are really good at doing many natural language processing tasks.
 Their generated text is sometimes straight to the point, accurate, and just what the user needs.
 But a lot of the time, this isn’t the case.

 General-purpose language models are pre-trained on vast amounts of data from everywhere.
-But this doesn't mean that it knows the answer to every question.
+But this doesn't mean that the model knows the answer to every question.
 General LLMs fall short in cases like up-to-date or relevant information, domain-specific context, fact-checking, etc. That's why they're called general-purpose and need the assistance of other techniques that are widely implemented to make LLMs more versatile.

-2020, Meta, RAG model
+2020, Meta, RAG

 In 2020, Meta researchers came up with a paper introducing one of such "assisting" techniques – retrieval augmented generation (RAG).
 At its core, RAG is an innovative technique that merges the capabilities of natural language generation (NLG) and information retrieval (IR).